ohwada/World_Countries/countries_independent_from_uk/README.md

-Countries ndependent from the UK
+Countries independent from UK Capital
 ===============

 List of countries that have gained independence from the United Kingdom